TheDevPath/scrypto-examples-ep2/README.md

 - Scrypto Component
 - Ethereum Smart Contract
 - Cloud Functions

-  Based on the following perspective:
+  _Based on the following perspective:_

 > They all expose a public address which you can access to execute computation on the network.
+>

-> You pay a fee for the computation required to run you function.
+> You pay a fee for the computation required to run your function.

 - Package: a collection of blueprints that can be deployed to the radix network **hasAddress**
 - Blueprint! as the name implies this is your set of instructions your code **notAddressable**